homermultitext/hmt-vm-obsolete/README.md

 ssh to the virtual machine

     vagrant ssh

+Work in the directory shared with your host machine:

+    cd /vagrant

-Then update all HMT repositories in the virtual machine:
+Update all HMT repositories in the virtual machine:

     sh /vagrant/refresh-hmt.sh